lmc-eu/jobs-ui/readme.md

 and its transform [debowerify](https://github.com/eugeneware/debowerify).
 Then just require the 'jobs-ui' module.

-Optionally a precompiled build can be used; cf. *Quick use* section.
+Optionally the precompiled build can be used; cf. *Quick use* section.

+Note that *jQuery* is a dependency and must be included; however it is **not** included neither when required as a module nor in the precompiled build!

+It is recommended to take an advantage of a CDN.
+E.g. *Google Hosted Libraries*:

+    <script src="//ajax.googleapis.com/ajax/libs/jquery/x.y.z/jquery.min.js"></script>

 #### Assets